raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 CDS hooks is an open source (Apache) initiative launched by the [SMART](https://smarthealthit.org/) team.

-The [Argonaut Project](http://argonautwiki.hl7.org/index.php?title=Main_Page) is accelerating the adoption of open interoperability standards and selected CDS Hooks.

-If you are interested in deploying an EHR service jump to [building an EHR service](https://github.com/argonautproject/cds-hooks/wiki/Introduction-to-CDS-Hooks-and-the-patient-view-hook#building-an-ehr-service).
+If you are interested in deploying an EHR service jump to [building an EHR service](#building-an-ehr-service).

 ## Building a CDS Service
 A CDS service is an external service that responds to EHR requests through cards.
 There are several steps to setting up a CDS service: